heiglandreas/authLdap/readme.txt

 Please use the issuetracker at https://github.com/heiglandreas/authLdap/issues

 == Changelog ==
+= 1.4.10 =
+* Cleanup by removing deprecated code
+* Fixes issues with undefined variables
+* Enables internal option-versioning
+* Setting users nickname initially to the realname instead of the uid
-= 1.4.9 =
+* Fixes display of password-change possibility in users profile-page = 1.4.9 =
 * Fixed an issue with changing display name on every login
 * Use proper way of looking up user-roles in setups w/o DB-prefix